ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-support/build-a-native-executable.md

       string|error response = testClient->get("/greeting");
       test:assertEquals(response, "Hello, World!");
    }
    ```

 3. Run `bal test --graalvm` to run the tests using the GraalVM executable.
-      > **Info:**  This command will build a native executable with tests similar to `bal build --native` , and the tests will be executed by running this native executable.
+      > **Info:**  This command will build a native executable with tests similar to `bal build --graalvm` , and the tests will be executed by running this native executable.
       ```
                Running Tests
                hello_world